onlymx13/bird-game/README.md

 Note that there is no maximum health, so birds can be "healed" above their starting health.
 ## Bird documentation
 ### Robin
 The Robin has the Power to heal friendly birds by 3 health points.
 Beware, however, as this will use up your Robin entirely!
-1 damage, 5 H. There are 2 Robins present in the game.
+1 damage, 5 health.
+There are 2 Robins present in the game.
 ### Crow
 The Crow's Power is to caw at an enemy bird.
 A bird that is cawed is unable to attack or use its power for 1 turn.
 The Crow may only caw once per game.
 1 damage, 10 health.
 ### Meadowlark